vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ### Declare the function

-Here's what our Cat List data source looks like, after we declare the sum function:
+Here's what our Cat List data source looks like, after we declare the sum function.
+Inside `GetDefinitionOverride()`, in the `CustomListDefinition` that we return, we define the `Functions` attribute.

 {% highlight csharp %}
 protected override CustomListDefinition GetDefinitionOverride()